 Dia daoibh, Conas atá tú?
 (God to you ‘hello’, how are you?)
-I hope you are all staying safe out there and thank you again for being patient for this teaching as I continue to get caught up.
-This month of June in the year 2020 we are learning about the beautiful Taxus baccata (Yew Tree) and it’s magickal associations.
+I hope you are all staying safe out there.
+We are learning about the beautiful Taxus baccata (Yew Tree) and it’s magickal associations.
 This tree has been around since before the Ice Age which I think is pretty freaking awesome and I feel personally adds power to my experiences with them growing up.

 Before we start I wanted to share a story from my childhood, as the Canada Yew is common where I grew up.
 In fact, I had these in my backyard and they made a hedge completely lining the perimeter of our back and one side of our massive yard.
 They were magickal to me and as I astrally traveled as a child, I often used mental images of venturing through the lush, soft green bud-like greenery and red berries of the yew hedges in my backyard as my astral gateway to leave this world behind.
 From there I would explore worlds that would blow my youthful mind.
 Going back to the story, lol, one day I was playing outside in the backyard with my younger brother who was standing with his back to me and was super close to the yew hedges.
 It looked like he was eating something.
 I ran over to him and saw he was eating the yew berries, plucking one red squishy cup like berry at a time and feeding them to himself.
 To my knowledge, no one had ever told me whether or not they were safe to eat, but I somehow knew.
 I vividly remember screaming at him and smacking his arm.
 I kept yelling: “those are poisonous, they’ll kill you!
 STOP IT!
 That’s it!
 I’m telling”!
 Turns out, they can be toxic enough to kill you.
 I will go more into that in a moment.
 He had to be rushed to the nearest ED where he received emergency treatment and he was fine afterward, but I will never forget that.